1. Master Pharmacy Calculations

 The PTCB Exam is a national exam, not specific to any state.
 Most states have additional regulations and laws that apply to the practice of pharmacy.
 State Laws and regulations are not tested on the Pharmacy Technician Certification Exam.
 What is specifically tested is your ability to recognize major laws and their impact on the practice of Pharmacy on a national level.
 You should know how to handle a recall, what to do with hazardous waste, infection control, repackaging requirements, and about Restricted Drug Distribution Programs.

 Last November, the Pharmacy Technician Certification Board restructured their exam and put a specific emphasis on Medication Safety.
 If you’re already certified as a Pharmacy Tech, you probably know that now, you are required to obtain a continuing education unit each re-certification period on Medication Safety.
-There have been too many (granted one is too many) incidents where lack of training, lack of regulation, and sheer oversight have led to some pretty terrible consequences for patients.
+There have been too many incidents where lack of training, lack of regulation, and sheer oversight have led to some pretty terrible consequences for patients.
 More than 100,000 Americans die each year of adverse drug reactions – Journal of the American Medical Association.
 The ability of a Pharmacy Technician to prevent errors assists the Pharmacist tremendously.
 Many medications have very similar names like glipizide & glyburide.
 Others have a different release structure like Depakote ER & Depakote DR. Some medications have a large number of drug-drug interactions and/or contraindications, those are known as “high risk” medications and should garner additional attention on your part.
+We provide you with fast reference documents for the high risk and high alert medications.

 5. RxTechExam.com – 100% Money-Back-Guarantee